 Transfer students must indicate all former institutions attended on their application for admission.
-Students with both U.S. and International credit, but have earned at least 30 semester credit hours and meet transfer admission requirements based on credit earned at U.S. institutions, can be considered for admission to the university (see Applicants with both U.S. and International Documentation (p.
+Students with both U.S. and International credit, but have earned at least 30 semester credit hours, are eligible to return to their last school and meet transfer admission GPA requirements based on credit earned at U.S. institutions, can be considered for admission to the university (see Applicants with both U.S. and International Documentation (p.
 30)).